ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 Now restart your Icinga 2 daemon to finish the installation!
 ```

-Restart the main and generate a ticket to set up a client.
+Restart the main and create a ticket to set up a client.
+The ticket will use
-For the ticket the FQDN of the client is used.
+the client's FQDN.

 ```bash
 systemctl restart icinga2